ryanferrer/elevated-eagle/README.md

 I figured the name Dynamic-Doggo fit perfectly.

-Wow very Dyanmic, am a doggo!
+Wow very Dynamic, am a doggo!
 But also a JS app boiler plate!

                    ▄              ▄
                   ▌▒█           ▄▀▒▌